The mains

-I'm presenting the main races here; I won't give any information about the Chorredas and Attaveks, so as not to spoil the events of Book 1.
+In this section, I will introduce the main races.
+I will not provide any information about the Chorredas and Attaveks so as not to spoil the events of the 1st book.

-Nor will I present the interracial clans on this page, as it would be unnecessarily long.
-To find out more about their customs, go to the blog posts!
+I will also not introduce interracial people on this page, as it would be unnecessarily long.
+To learn more about their customs, check out the blog posts on the home page!

 Light Elves